Driving from Narrabri township to the observatory

 - When travelling from the town centre: Leaving the town centre heading south towards Sydney or Coonabarabran, you cross the main river flow (Narrabri Creek) and then the old dry riverbed of the Namoi River.
 Shortly afterwards follow the signs to "Australia Telescope" turning right (Ugoa St), left around the Narrabri Lake (Walowa St), and then right again at the Wilga Hotel (Goobar St)

 Continue along Goobar St - which changes into Yarrie Lake Rd - keep going west, past the large Cargill cottonseed oil factory on your left, crossing a railway track and the usually dry Bohena Ck.
 About 20km from town there is a sign directing you right to the "Australia Telescope".
 Follow this tarred road 2km, and you are there.
-The Observers' Lodge is the first building that you come to, on your left.
-Continue straight through a five-way intersection to go to the Visitors Centre.
-Turn left at the five-way intersection to go to the Control Building.
+Continue Straight through the five-way intersection to go to the Visitors Centre Car Park on your right.

 Warning!
 There are often kangaroos and sheep grazing on the site: please drive carefully, particularly approaching dawn and dusk.
 Headlights dazzle kangaroos (and other animals), but they tend to react less suicidally if you `dip' the headlights when approaching them.
 During and after rain there are a series of causeways/floodways which can become quite deep.
 Please slow down and cross with care.